 Herbs will be needed not only to add spice, but also for health since many aches and pains can be treated with herbs.
 There are also herbs and plants that will help keep away insects.

 So as time goes on I will be developing these pages and then suggesting which of our products would be best to use.

-One thing that I came up with is the 1/3 rule (if someone else has this I do not know about it).
+One thing that I came up with is the 1/3 rule.
+(If someone else has this I do not know about it.)
 Plant 1/3 of your seeds for this season.
 Keep 1/3 for next season.
-Store 1/3 for emergency purposes.
+Store 1/3 for emergency or trade purposes.

 And you would want to make sure you keep these in separate places.
 So if something happens and you lose one cache, you do not lose them all.

-You will want to keep your seeds separated (do not store them all in the same place) and save fresh seeds each season for your doomsday prepper collection because seeds lose some of their ability to germinate as each year goes by.
+Save fresh seeds each season for your doomsday collection because seeds lose some of their ability to germinate as each year goes by.
 Some of the seeds will still come up or germinate so don't throw away unused seeds.

 hope they will pass this passion down to their children and